The Perspective Alarm Journal Table displays the history of the alarm system. It can be configured to show active, cleared, and acknowledged events.

 Clicking theicon will cause a search bar to appear, allowing the user to type in search terms.

-In addition, selecting a row within the table show a some additional options that allow the table to search for similar events.
+Additional interface options become available when selecting a row within the table, which allow the table to search for similar events.

-Alarm will cause the table to show all events for a single alarm instance: meaning the active event, the clearing event, and the acknowledging event if there is one
+- Alarm: Shows all events for a single alarm instance, meaning the active event, the clearing event, and the acknowledging event (if present).

-Source Path will cause the table to show all events that match the same source path as the selected event, respecting the selected date range.
+- Source Path: Shows all events that match the same source path as the selected event, respecting the selected date range.

 The name of the alarm journal to query.
 Default is "Journal".